-With the Internet still well over a decade away and imported games in New Zealand costing far more than my monthly allowance, I’d buy computer magazines and spend the next several days typing in the code, line by line, for terrible text-based adventures.
+With the internet still well over a decade away and imported games in New Zealand costing far more than my monthly allowance, I’d buy computer magazines and spend the next several days typing in the code, line by line, for terrible text-based adventures.

 Yes, I was a geek from a very young age.

-Moving to London after graduation, I went into IT and for the next 15 years tried to combine work with an increasing travel addiction, swapping briefcases for backpacks and fancy suits for flip-flops every couple of years.
+On moving to London after graduation, I went into IT and for the next 15 years tried to combine work with an increasing travel addiction, swapping briefcases for backpacks and fancy suits for flip-flops every couple of years.

 Three years ago I decided to ditch my office job for good and co-founded Too Many Adapters.
 I realized that although there were thousands of sites talking about either technology or travel, none were dedicated to talking about both.
 That needed to change, and I’ve been writing about the subject ever since.
 The site has since become the leading technology resource for travelers, with hundreds of articles helping many thousands of readers choose and use the best travel gear for their trip (I even published a tech guide for digital nomads earlier this year).

 Technology has advanced greatly from when I first hit the road.
-When I’d packed my oversized bag the day before leaving for London, the only electronics in it were a small film camera and a fake Walkman to play my collection of bad mix tapes.
-These days I’ve somehow accumulated a laptop, smartphone, tablet, digital camera, GoPro, portable hard drive, and Kindle, as well as a bag full of chargers and cables to go with them.
+When I’d packed my oversized bag the day before leaving for London, the only electronics in it were a small film camera and a fake Walkman to play my collection of bad mixtapes.
+These days I’ve somehow accumulated a laptop, smartphone, tablet, digital camera, and GoPro, portable hard drive, and Kindle, as well as a bag full of chargers and cables to go with them.
 Whether that’s progress is debatable, but there’s no doubt that tech now plays an important role in the lives of many travelers.

 Dealing with technology isn’t always straightforward.
-Gear and apps that work perfectly before you leave often fail quickly in a world of dust, rain, bumpy bus rides, and slow Internet.
-Security is also a big concern — for the physical equipment you carry, the personal information it contains, and yourself when it’s obvious that you have gear worth a few thousand dollars in your bag.
+Gear and apps that work perfectly before you leave often fail quickly in a world of dust, rain, bumpy bus rides, and slow internet.
+Security is also a big concern — for the physical equipment you carry, the personal information it contains, and yourself, when it’s obvious that you have gear worth a few thousand dollars in your bag.
 Many travel insurance policies don’t fully cover your electronics, or cost a small fortune if they do.

 Choosing the right tech for your travels, and using it safely and effectively, can make the difference between an easier, more enjoyable trip and a miserable, expensive one.
 That’s where I come in.